microsoft/coyote/docs/concepts/actors/termination.md

 The Coyote runtime implements actor termination efficiently by cleaning up resources allocated to a halted actor and recording that the actor has halted.

 Actor termination via `Halt` is an asynchronous operation.
 So in failover scenarios where you need to be sure an actor is fully terminated before creating it's replacement actor, you will need to create a handshake callback event sent from `OnHaltAsync` telling the caller that the actor has officially halted, otherwise there will be a brief period of time where both actors are alive which may not be what you want when modeling a failover situation.
-This is shown in the [Coffee machine failover](../../tutorials/actors/failover-coffee-machine.md) tutorial.
+This is shown in the [test failover](../../tutorials/actors/test-failover.md) tutorial.